Dancing in the Flames

 "Dancing in the Flames" is a song by the Canadian singer and songwriter The Weeknd.
 It was released on September 13, 2024, as a standalone single through XO and Republic Records.
 It was originally intended to be the lead single from the album Hurry Up Tomorrow, but was later excluded from the final track listing.
 The day after its release, a live version of the song was released.
 On September 16, 2024, an acoustic version accompanied by a music video was also released.
 An EP with previously mentioned versions and an instrumental and a cappella version was released the same day.
 The synth-pop track was met with positive reviews from music critics and debuted at number 14 on the Billboard Hot 100 chart.
+In 2026, Tesfaye added the track as a bonus song to the After Hours Till Dawn Edition of Hurry Up Tommorow.

 Background and composition

 The Weeknd first performed the song live on September 7, 2024, at his one-night-only concert in Estádio do Morumbi, São Paulo, Brazil.
-The song was announced on September 9, 2024, as the original lead single from his then-upcoming sixth studio album, Hurry Up Tomorrow (2025), through Apple Inc.'s "It's Glowtime" promotional event promoting the iPhone 16 Pro.
+The song was announced on September 9, 2024, as the original lead single from his then-upcoming sixth studio album, Hurry Up Tomorrow (2025), through Apple's "It's Glowtime" event promoting the iPhone 16 Pro.
 The song was later omitted from the final tracklist for unknown reasons.

 "Dancing in the Flames" is performed in the key of D major in common time with a tempo of 117 beats per minute.
 The Weeknd's vocals span from F_{4} to B_{5} in the song.